vincha77/vc-aie4-pythonicRAG/BuildingAChainlitApp.md

 ### QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

+### ANSWER #2:
+User Session creates a scope akin to a local scope in Python.  i.e., setting up and managing variables, etc. for the duration of a chat session with a specific user.
+This provides a clean separation across users (which would not happen if everything was stored in a global variable) and lets the app function smoothly for all users (e.g., by preventing the occurrence of race conditions).

 ## On Message